dberga/saliency/README.md

 # David Berga's metrics code #

 This is the Matlab saliency code able to process saliency maps and metrics.
-Images, fixation maps and saliency maps should be saved in the following directories (by default):
+Images, fixation maps and saliency maps should be saved in the following directories (by default):<br/>
-    input/images/DATASET_NAME
+    input/images/DATASET_NAME<br/>
-    input/bmaps/DATASET_NAME
+    input/bmaps/DATASET_NAME<br/>
-    input/dmaps/DATASET_NAME
+    input/dmaps/DATASET_NAME<br/>
-    input/smaps/DATASET_NAME/MODEL_NAME
+    input/smaps/DATASET_NAME/MODEL_NAME<br/>
 Although only necessary folders for computing saliency metrics are "images", "bmaps", "dmaps" and "smaps".
-Other metrics require region binary masks "mmaps" or scanpaths ("scanpaths" for GT, "smaps/DATASET_NAME/MODEL_NAME/scanpaths" for model scanpaths).
+Other metrics require region binary masks "mmaps" or scanpaths ("scanpaths" for GT, "smaps/DATASET_NAME/MODEL_NAME/scanpaths" for model scanpaths).<br/>
-To run any dataset, copy your dataset files and make sure you have the same folder structure as in "test".
+To run any dataset, copy your dataset files and make sure you have the same folder structure as in "test".<br/>

 Run metrics from "input/"